-Many parents are naturally skeptical about Goodtimer and want to learn more about how it was created, why it works and what sets it apart from other parenting methods.
-This page provides a summary of the research and methods that were used when creating Goodtimer and explains why it is so effective at encouraging kids to form healthy habits when compared to other methods.
+Many parents are naturally skeptical about Goodtimer and want to learn more about how it how and why it works, how it was created, and what sets it apart from other parenting solutions.
+This page provides a summary of the research and methods that were used when creating Goodtimer and explains why it is so effective at encouraging kids to learn healthy habits when compared to other methods.

 Goodtimer was developed during an extensive three-year research and development process in collaboration with positive parenting experts including Jackie Insinger, a motivation and communication expert and a nationally acclaimed family dynamics coach.
 Decades of research* by behavioral psychologist and parenting experts has proven that children learn best when they understand expectations, can keep them in mind and receive consistent positive reinforcement when they make good choices.
 Furthermore, when we respond negatively to undesired behaviors by nagging, yelling and punishments, our children are more likely to continue to do the things we don’t want them to do.
 In other words, kids are more likely to repeat the behaviors that we give attention to.
 The following quote from a critically acclaimed author and positive parenting expert Pam Leo of Connecting Parenting does a good job of summarizing the fundamental premise of Positive Parenting and the founding principles of Goodtimer: